fortrabbit/help/docs/company-collaboration.md

 ### App Collaborator

 The App Collaborator role can be modified by Owners and Admins.
 It's the same as with [App collaboration](app-collaboration) and has the same permissions.
-When any paid Company collaboration plan is booked, all Apps, including all Universal Apps, are granted unlimited App collaboratortion.
+When any paid Company collaboration plan is booked, all Apps, including all Universal Apps, are granted unlimited App collaboration.

 ## Inviting a Company member